Brikaa/security-assignment-2/report/report.md

 - **Impact:** severe impact; successful exploitation gives the attacker the ability to transfer a negative amount of money from an account to another leading to an decrease of money in the receiving account and a increase of money in the sending account
 - **Recommendations:** make sure the user can not transfer a negative amount of money through the REST API

+## Bypassing access control (sending money from a foreign account in the REST API)

+- **Test CVSS severity**: High
+- **Test CVSS score:** 7.1
+- **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:N/VI:H/VA:N/SC:N/SI:N/SA:N`
+- **Description of the type of the vulnerability:** a defect in the access control (lack of REST API request body validation)
+- **Description of the vulnerability :** an attacker can transfer an amount of money from accounts that do not belong to them
+- **Impact:** severe impact; successful exploitation gives the attacker the ability to transfer an amount of money from accounts that do not belong to them
+- **Recommendations:** make sure the user can only transfer money from their accounts

+## Bypassing access control (sending money from a foreign account through cookie manipulation)

+- **Test CVSS severity**: High
+- **Test CVSS score:** 7.1
+- **Test CVSS vector:** `CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:N/VI:H/VA:N/SC:N/SI:N/SA:N`
+- **Description of the type of the vulnerability:** a defect in the access control (treating cookies as a trusted source of truth of the authorities)
+- **Description of the vulnerability :** an attacker can transfer an amount of money from accounts that do not belong to them by modifying a cookie that represents what accounts belong to the user
+- **Impact:** severe impact; successful exploitation gives the attacker the ability to transfer an amount of money from accounts that do not belong to them
+- **Recommendations:** either do not use cookies for determining what accounts belong to the user, or add a verification signature to the cookie.

 # Finding scenarios

 <!-- Fixing steps, re-test steps -->